IHTSDO/SNOMED-in-5-minutes/go-examples/README.md

 # get kingpin package
 go get gopkg.in/alecthomas/kingpin.v2

-# Open the file snomed.go and do your modifications, then
+# Open the file snomed.go and do your modifications
 vim snomed.go

 # run the following build command to create a new executable